almnt/guide-to-allyship/README.md

 ## Support

 This guide is a labor of love and provided as a shareable resource.
-If you’ve found this guide helpful, feel free to show your support and [buy me a cup of tea.](https://www.buymeacoffee.com/amelie)
+If you’ve found this guide helpful, feel free to show your support and [buy me a cup of tea.](https://www.buymeacoffee.com/amelie) Donations allow me to re-invest in the guide, as well as in other social good and social justice projects. 🙏🏾🎉

 ## License